An Overview of Failed Back Surgery of the Lumbar Spine

 Many individuals undergo spinal surgery with excellent results.
 The success rate with most surgeries is about 90%.
 When surgical results are not what they should be, a new workup needs to be completed to find out the source of the continuing symptoms.
-Once the exact cause of the back pain has been found, treatment for back pain for a failed spine surgery can be sought.
+Once the exact cause of the back pain has been found, treatment for pain for a failed spine surgery of the lumbar spine can be sought.

 Instrument fixation of the two bones to be united using screws and plates or rods is critical to prevent motion.
 Motion prevents the bone cells from uniting the two surfaces.
 A construct that is flexible or weak can contribute to pseudoarthrosis.